Rugby-Jordie Barrett to play flyhalf, Retallick returns for NZ

 By Greg Stutchbury

-TOKYO, Oct 4 (Reuters) - Utility back Jordie Barrett will make his first appearance at flyhalf for the All Blacks against Namibia in their Pool B clash in Tokyo on Sunday, while Brodie Retallick has returned from injury earlier than expected.
+TOKYO, Oct 4 (Reuters) - Utility back Jordie Barrett was told on Thursday that he would make his first appearance at flyhalf for the All Blacks against Namibia in Sunday'sRugby World Cup Pool B clash in Tokyo, with his first training run there on Friday, coach Steve Hansen said.

+Barrett was one of 12 changes made by Hansen for the clash with Namibia as the team faced its first short turnaround of the World Cup, having played Canada in Oita on Wednesday.

+Brodie Retallick also returned from a dislocated shoulder to rejoin locking partner Sam Whitelock, who will captain the side in the absence of the rested Kieran Read.

 Retallick dislocated his shoulder against the Springboks in July and suffered nerve damage that he thought could keep him out of the tournament altogether.